CHILDREN'S MERCY KANSAS CITY USES TELEMEDICINE WITH REAL-TIME DIAGNOSTICS FOR SPECIALTY CARE

 “We chose Cradlepoint’s mobile broadband platform on the recommendation of VISIO Health & Technical Solutions, a Cradlepoint customer, and our need for low latency and high bandwidth was met — and then some,” said Baker.

-To rectify its connectivity problems, Children’s Mercy transitioned to a portable telemedicine unit featuring a Cradlepoint COR IBR650 and VPN solution.
+To rectify its connectivity problems, Children’s Mercy transitioned to a portable telemedicine unit featuring a Cradlepoint COR Series routing platform and VPN solution.
 The Cradlepoint solution’s reliability, high bandwidth, and small form factor allowed for easy mounting on the telemedicine unit — with access anywhere that AC power was available.

 “It really comes down to consistency.
 We are confident that whatever part of the city we go into, we’re going to have a constant and consistent connection,” said Baker.